-For many years my favorite psychiatrists have been prescribing light therapy for depression in my clients.
+For many years, my favorite psychiatrists have been prescribing light therapy for depression in my clients.
 Especially for my clients with Seasonal Affective Disorder (SAD), light therapy is a treatment they enjoy and with which they have great success.
 Light therapy was first demonstrated for winter depression (SAD) 30 years ago.
-Most of my clients also use an antidepressant, along with light therapy for depression.
+Most of my clients also use an antidepressant and light therapy for depression.
 It’s generally compatible with medications, so you don’t have to get off your medicines if it isn’t working.
 If you want to try it first, you can do that without high risk!

-If you are interested in light therapy, you may have to educate your doctor or psychiatrist about it or bring at least it up.
+If you are interested in light therapy, you may have to educate your doctor or psychiatrist about it or bring it up at least.
 I have found that most psychiatrists are more likely to go with pharmaceuticals than natural interventions.

 Light therapy lamps should be purchased and used under the guidance of your doctor.
 You will use your light therapy box in the morning for 20-60 minutes, depending on the dose prescribed by your doctor.
 Your box creates an effect like daylight and has no harmful rays for most people.
-It should help your body relax, improves your mood, and also helps you feel energized.
+It should help your body relax, improve your mood, and also help you feel energized.

 that put you at risk when using light therapy for depression.